henacodes/habeshan-recipe/README.md

 ## Try it yourself

-If you want to contribute
+If you want to try it yourself on your machine

 ```bash
 # clone the project into you local machine